British Army during the Second World War: 1941

 Operation Compass was a success and the Western Desert Force advanced across Libya capturing Cyrenaica, 115,000 Italian soldiers, hundreds of tanks and artillery pieces and more than 1,100 aircraft with very few casualties of their own.
-Following the operation the Western Desert Force, now renamed XIII Corps and reorganised under HQ Cyrenaica Command, adopted a defensive posture.
-Over the next few months O'Connor became commander of British Troops Egypt while Lieutenant-General Henry Maitland Wilson became military governor of Cyrenaica.
+Following the operation the Western Desert Force, now renamed XIII Corps and reorganised under HQ Cyrenaica Command, adopted a defensive posture, to free up formations for redeployment to Greece.
+Over the next few months O'Connor became commander of British Troops, Egypt, while Lieutenant-General Henry Maitland Wilson became military governor of Cyrenaica.
 Two experienced divisions were redeployed to Greece and the 7th Armoured Division was withdrawn to the Nile Delta for refitting.

 XIII Corps was left with the newly arrived 2nd Armoured Division and the 9th Australian Division; both formations were inexperienced, ill-equipped, and in the case of the 2nd Armoured, under strength.
 In Egypt the British 6th Infantry Division was being formed from various battalions, but had no artillery or support arms.

-After Operation Compass the Italians despatched the Ariete and Trento Divisions to North Africa, and from February to early May, Operation Sonnenblume saw the German Afrika Korps arrive in Tripoli to reinforce the Italians.
-Commanded by Generalleutnant Erwin Rommel, the 5th Light and 15th Panzer Divisions went on the offensive.
-The offensive destroyed the 2nd Armoured Division and forced the British and Commonwealth forces into retreat.
+After Operation Compass the Italians despatched the Ariete and Trento Divisions to North Africa.
+From February to early May, Operation Sonnenblume the German Afrika Korps also began to arrive in Tripoli, to reinforce the Italians.
+Commanded by Generalleutnant Erwin Rommel, the 5th Light and 15th Panzer Divisions went on the offensive.The offensive destroyed the 2nd Armoured Division and forced the British and Commonwealth forces into retreat.

 During the offensive, Lieutenant-General Philip Neame and Lieutenant-General Richard O'Connor were captured, and the British command structure had to be reorganised.
 HQ Cyrenaica was dissolved on 14 April and its command functions taken over by the reactivated HQ Western Desert Force, under Lieutenant-General Noel Beresford-Peirse.
 The Australian 9th Division fell back to the port of Tobruk, and the remaining British and Commonwealth forces withdrew a further 100 mi east to Sollum on the Libyan–Egyptian border.

 In May, the 22nd Guards Brigade and elements of the British 7th Armoured Division launched Operation Brevity.
 It was conceived as a rapid blow in the Sollum area, and intended to create advantageous conditions from which to launch Operation Battleaxe, the main offensive that was planned for June.
-Its objectives were to recapture the Halfaya Pass, drive the enemy from the Sollum and Capuzzo areas, and deplete Rommel's forces.
+Brevity's objectives were to recapture the Halfaya Pass, drive the enemy from the Sollum and Capuzzo areas, and deplete Rommel's forces.
 A secondary objective was to advance towards Tobruk, although only as far as supplies would allow, and without risking the force committed to the operation.
 However the operation was inconclusive and only succeeded in retaking the Halfaya Pass.